RileyXX/IMDB-Trakt-Syncer/README.md

 # IMDb-Trakt-Syncer
 This python script will sync user ratings for Movies and TV Shows both ways between Trakt and IMDb.
-Currently season and episode ratings are not supported.
+Currently season and episode ratings are not supported https://github.com/RileyXX/IMDb-Trakt-Syncer/issues/14.
 Ratings already set will not be overwritten.
 This script should work on an OS where python and chromedriver are supported (Windows, Linux, Mac, and ChromeOS).
 ## Install Instructions:
 1. Install [Python](https://www.python.org/downloads/) and [Google Chrome](https://www.google.com/chrome/). _If these are already installed on your machine you can ignore this step.
 Please note this script does not effect Chrome in anyway it is simply required in order for chromedriver to work._
 2. Run `python -m pip install IMDbTraktSyncer` in command line.